CodeNameJacks/UsageDashboard/README.md

 # Usage Dashboard

-This dashboard displays usage metrics for a team.
+This dashboard displays an AI platform's usage metrics for a team.
 It’s built in Java Spring Boot on the back end and React Typescript on the front end.
 Mock data has been generated using Mockaroo and is stored in a remote Mysql database.
 The raw sql data can be found in the sql folder that is in the project’s root directory.

 Assumptions: